 Further develops the skills of a graphic designer.
 Incorporates employability, community, social awareness skills required in the industry.
 The course builds on previous courses to combine artistic, design, and technical proficiencies.
-Individual <a href="I
+Individual student material costs may be applicable to this course.